An algorithm for finding square root modulo p: Run time analysis

-\textbf{Also, proposed algorithm is easily amenable to parallel computing as subsets of solution sets can be searched independently.
-This has not been practically tested though, linear improvement in run-time is expected with proportional increase in number of threads/cpus.}
+\textbf{Also, the proposed algorithm is much more suitable to parallel computing as subsets of solution sets can be searched independently.
+This has not been practically tested though, linear improvement in run-time is expected with proportional increase in number of threads/CPUs.}